Old Natchez Trace segments listed on the National Register of Historic Places: Old Natchez Trace (310-2A)

 Old Natchez Trace (310-2A), a 0.86 acre area listed in 1976 located 15 miles northwest of Florence, Alabama, off Alabama State Route 20 near milepost 336.
 It preserves a 400-foot section of the old Natchez Trace that had not been paved as of the mid-1970s, and an 850-foot section that has been paved.
 The paved portion is part of Lauderdale County's County Route 5.
 The location is near to, and just southeast of, the Little Zion Church and the Cloverdale School, which in turn are south of the hamlet of Threet, Alabama.
 Beyond the listed segment, the construction of Highway 20 "obliterated" evidence of the historic Natchez Trace.

 Old Natchez Trace and Choctaw Agency Site

 Old Natchez Trace and Choctaw Agency Site, in Ridgeland, Mississippi located at milepost 100.7.
 This is located between Interstate 55 and Livingston Rd., west of Ridgeland, in Madison County, Mississippi.
 It includes a 3.3-mile segment of the Natchez Trace (partially in the Natchez Trace Parkway right of way) and an archeological investigation site at the location that from 1811 to 1823 housed a government agency to the Choctaw.
+According to the 1941 Natchez Trace Parkway survey report, "Before the Treaty of Doak's Stand, the Choctaw Agency was located on the Trace, about 10 miles north of what is now Jackson, or about two miles west of Ridgeland on United States Highway 51.
+The Agency is not different from other Indian agencies in its historical background.
+It was the residence of the United States Agent, who, in addition to numerous other duties, for a time at least, checked the passports of travelers over the Trace.
+Before the inns were established on the Trace, the agencies were havens for the sick and weary travelers.
+The Choctaw Agency is closely associated with the history of the Trace.
+No remains of the old agency exist but a modern dwelling marks the site."